kgpai/kgpai.github.com/about.md

 ![Me](http://www.cise.ufl.edu/~kgp/kgp-washington.jpg)

 Hi!
-I am an software engineer currently working in Seattle.
-Workwise I am interested in writing distributed, highly scalable software.
-My other interests lie in hiking (The puget sound area is awesome for that), practising my guitar (this happens very rarely though), or playing games ( happens far too frequently).
+I am an software engineer currently working in the bay area.
+Workwise I am interested in writing distributed, highly scalable software, or software to process large data sets (sometimes these problems are not mutually exclusive).
+My other interests lie in hiking/travelling (I am a recent transplant to the bay area, so there is plenty to discover), cooking, or playing games ( happens far too frequently).

 ## Credits